 Tell your caregiver right away if you have:

 weak or shallow breathing; or

 a light-headed feeling, like you might pass out.

 pain, swelling, or bruising along the vein where the medicine was injected.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 See also: Side effects (in more detail)

-What other drugs will affect high-molecular weight dextran?
+What other drugs will affect high-molecular weight Hyskon?

-Tell your doctor about all medicines you use, and those you start or stop using during your treatment with high-molecular weight dextran, especially:
+Tell your doctor about all medicines you use, and those you start or stop using during your treatment with high-molecular weight Hyskon, especially:

 This list is not complete.
 Other drugs may interact with high-molecular weight dextran, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed in this medication guide.